 The maximum size of result set cache is 1 TB per database.
 The cached results are automatically invalidated when the underlying query data change.

-The cache eviction is managed by Synapse SQL automatically following this schedule:
+The cache eviction is managed by dedicated SQL pool automatically following this schedule:

 - Every 48 hours if the result set hasn't been used or has been invalidated.